Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Results

 \subsection{Morphologies}

 The inclusion of BH feedback affects the morphology of the simulated galaxies.
 Using the open-source visualization software FIREstudio \citep{Gurvich2022FIRESimulations}, we generated edge-on mock Hubble renderings of the stellar distributions of two Milky Way-mass simulated galaxy, m12q and m12f, and two massive (>L*) galaxies, m13h113 and m13h206, for each of the three models (Figure \ref{fig:mockHubble}).
 Milky Way-mass galaxies produce disk-like structures at $z \sim 0$ in simulations without BHs, and in simulations with BHs but no cosmic rays, while the massive galaxies produce a mix of disks and spheroidals for those two models.
-The addition of cosmic rays in simulations with BHs produces galaxies which appear spherical regardless of mass.
-The simulated galaxies with cosmic rays appear smaller than their counterparts with the same initial conditions, most likely as a result of the reduced stellar mass caused by that model as demonstrated in section \ref{sec:masses}.
+The addition of cosmic rays in simulations with BHs produces galaxies which appear nearly spherical regardless of mass.
+The presence of cosmic ray feedback in the simulated galaxies produces lower stellar masses (as discussed in section \ref{sec:masses}) and therefore lower surface brightnesses than in the galaxies without cosmic rays.
+As the mock images show the stellar content of the galaxies only above a minimum surface brightness, this leads the \BHCR~galaxies to appear visually smaller in these images than their counterparts with the same initial conditions, though in fact the \BHCR~galaxies are generally physically larger when considering their half-mass radii (as discussed in section \ref{sec:structure}).